 Groom in Carson County, Texas — The American South (West South Central)

 Location.
-35° 12.169′ N, 101° 6.465′ W. Marker is in Groom, Texas, in Carson County.
-Marker is at the intersection of Broadway and West 2nd Street, on the left when traveling north on Broadway.
-Touch for map.
-Marker is on the northwest corner.
+35° 12.091′ Touch for map.
+Marker is on the southwest corner.
 Marker is in this post office area: Groom TX 79039, United States of America.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
-Dr. Charles L. Fields (about 300 feet away, measured in a direct line); State National Bank (about 500 feet away); Town of Goodnight (approx. 12.3 miles away); Charles Goodnight (approx. 12.4 miles away); Quanah Parker Trail (approx. 12.6 miles away); Site of Old Goodnight Ranch (approx. 12.6 miles away).
+Dr. Charles L. Fields (within shouting distance of this marker); City of Groom (about 500 feet away, measured in a direct line); Town of Goodnight (approx. 12.2 miles away); Charles Goodnight (approx. 12.4 miles away); Quanah Parker Trail (approx. 12˝ miles away); Site of Old Goodnight Ranch (approx. 12.6 miles away).

 Credits.
 This page was last revised on December 10, 2016.
 This page originally submitted on December 10, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 232 times since then.
+This page has been viewed 201 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on December 10, 2016, by Bill Kirchner of Tucson, Arizona.